ShawnXxy/Flowlytics/README.md

             . $tempScriptPath

             # Call the Convert-PcapToCsv function
-            $sourcePath = Read-Host "Enter the path to your PCAP file or folder containing PCAP files"
+            $sourcePath = Read-Host "Enter the path to your PCAP file or folder containing PCAP files (No quotes)"
             $targetPath = Read-Host "Enter the target folder path (optional, press Enter to use default)"

             if ([string]::IsNullOrWhiteSpace($targetPath)) {